 Keren and the Western part of Eritrea is home to the traditional and tribal part of Eritrea and home to the Bilen and Tigre tribes.

-Most parts of western Eritrea are completely off limits to tourists.
-But there’s no limitation to Chinese mining companies, the only other non-locals you will see in this part of the country is Chinese people driving their big pickup trucks to and from the mines like you see in most other African countries these days.
+Most parts of western Eritrea are completely off-limits to tourists.
+But there’s no limitation to Chinese mining companies, the only other non-locals you will see in this part of the country is Chinese people driving their big pickup trucks to and from the mines as you see in most other African countries these days.

 When driving to this part of the country, you will see old beaten-up military remains from the civil war (like all over the country) and that locals still live in the traditional style of houses.